vlucas/node-smtp-protocol/readme.markdown

 `cb(err, code, lines)` fires with the server response.

+## client.startTLS(opts={}, cb)

+Upgrade the current connection to TLS with `opts` passed through to `tls.connect(opts)`.

+If `opts.servername` isn't given, its value will be taken from the HELO/EHLO hostname value because otherwise the TLS library will complain about how the certificate name doesn't match.

+You'll probably want to pass in the `opts.ca` here as well to satisfy the TLS machinery.

 # client events

 ## 'greeting', code, lines

 Fired when the stream initializes.
 This should be the first message that the server sends.

+## 'tls', clearTextStream

+When the connection is upgraded to TLS, this event fires.

 # install